Terenceyuyue/varFEM/README.md

 ## Intentions

-We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM toolbox.
+We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM.

 - We first review the finite element methods for classical problems, including 1-D and 2-D Poisson equations, linear elasticity problems and plate bening problems, etc.

 - The basic programming style comes from iFEM.
-In fact, we have reviewed the computation and the assembly of stiffness matrix and load vector step by step in the PDF document.
+In fact, we have reconstructed the computation and assembly of the stiffness matrix and load vector step by step in the PDF document (see FEM_MATLAB_GitHub.pdf).

-- It should be pointed out that the package is only designed to help more people understand the hidden ideas in iFEM.
+- It should be pointed out that the package is only designed to help more people understand the underlying ideas in iFEM.
 In fact, a considerable part of the program is extracted from iFEM with minor changes or simplications.
 See Copyright in the M-lints.

-- On this basis, we hope to develop the "variational formulation based programming" designed in FreeFEM, a high level multiphysics finite element software.
+- On this basis, we intend to develop the "variational formulation based programming"  in a similar way of FreeFEM, a high level multiphysics finite element software, where the similarity here only refers to the programming style of the main program.

 ## Arrangement of the ongoing Toolbox